- knowledge of public safety and security

 You could also set up your own security recruitment agency, or work for companies that develop and sell security systems, like biometrics or surveillance equipment.

-You can find out more about working in security management from Skills for Security.Data from National Careers Service.
+You can find out more about working in security management from Skills for Security.Powered by Pathways.